"This DIY master closet system is what dreams are made of."

 There are no words to describe how happy I was to finally finish this beast of a project.
 It took a lot of work, but I must say it was absolutely worth it!
 The drawer pulls really gave it a luxurious look.

 During the build process, I had a few folks say that they couldn't envision how I was going to make the corners work, but I think I knocked it out of the park.
-I wanted to make sure I used every single space for something and it turned out so awesome, now I have two designated corner areas for my longer clothes.
+This closet organizer is the perfect place to hang all of my favorite clothes.
+I wanted to make sure I used every single space and it turned out better than I could have imagined, now I have two designated corner areas for my longer clothes.
 Let's talk about this shoe built in though; this thing is a work of art and I am so glad to finally get my shoes out of the guest room and in a designated area and of course I couldn't forget my hat collection.
 I figured, why not use that empty space up top and make a place for them as well.

 Even better, I have a spot for all of the socks and other miscellaneous items underneath and all hidden and tucked away.